fabric8io/fabric8/docs/cdi.md

         return new MyClient(url);
     }

+### The @Protocol annotation
+Kubernetes uses the notion of Protocol to refer to the transport protocol TCP or UDP.
+In Java URL its more useful to use the application protocol.
+One could find and replace the transport protocol with the actual application protocol but that its really smelly.

+The CDI extension supports the @Protocol annotation which allows the user to specify the application protocol to use.

+        @Inject
+        @ServiceName("my-ftp-service")
+        @Protocol("ftp")
+        private String service.

 ### Using Factories
 The example above is something that works but it does require boilerplate (and other limitation which are discussed below).
 To simplify the code Fabric8 provides the @Factory annotation.